Institute for the Study of Diplomacy, School of Foreign Service, Georgetown University

 Liao, H.-T., Fu, K., Jiang, M., & Wang, N. (2014).
 Guest editor.
 Special issue proposal “Social Data Science and the Chinese Web” accepted by the journal “Policy and Internet,” Oxford, UK.
 Retrieved from http://www.oii.ox.ac.uk/news/?id=1128

 Liao, H.-T., Fu, K., Jiang, M., & Wang, N. (2013, June 15).
 Panel organizer.
-Panel initiated and accepted for the CIRC 2013, along with a working paper titled “Chinese Web Data: Definition, Uses, and Scholarship”, as to be presented at the Panel: How to use (or misuse) Chinese Web data: Methodological, ethical and practical research concerns, Oxford, UK.
+Panel initiated for the CIRC 2013, with a working paper titled “Chinese Web Data: Definition, Uses, and Scholarship” presented at the Panel: How to use (or misuse) Chinese Web data: Methodological, ethical and practical research concerns, Oxford, UK.

 Liao, H.-T. (2011, October 28).
 Workshop organizer.
 Working as the co-organizer (with Dr. Thomas Petzold, Professor John Hartley, and Mr Scott Hale), as presented at the Workshop on language industry, the 1st Berlin Sympoisum on Internet and Society, Berlin, Germany.